 For NRs, certain incomes, although falling within the scope of total income of the individual, may still be exempt from tax.
 Such income has been specified under provisions of the Act.
 List of such incomes are as follows:

 i.
-Interest earned on NRE a/cs provided such person is resident outside India as per FEMA or permitted by RBI to maintain such a/c;
+Interest earned on NRE a/c provided such person is “resident outside India” as per FEMA or permitted by RBI to maintain such a/c;

 ii.
 Interest paid to NR or to RNOR on foreign currency deposits, i.e., FCNR and RFC deposits.
 The exemption for interest on RFC a/c and FCNR a/c continues till such time as the a/c holder continues to be RNOR;

-iii.
-If eligible foreign currency Bonds or Global Depository Receipts (GDR) of Indian Company issued under GDR schemes or rupee denominated bond of an Indian Company (issued outside India) is transferred outside India, by one NRI to another NRI, then capital gains arising on such transfer are exempt from income tax;
+v.
+If eligible foreign currency Bonds or Global Depository Receipts (GDR) of Indian Company issued under GDR schemes or rupee denominated bond of an Indian Company (issued outside India) is transferred outside India, by one NR to another NR, then capital gains arising on such transfer are exempt from income tax;

 • Foreign enterprise is not engaged in any trade or business in India;

 • His stay in India does not exceed in aggregate a period of 90 days in such previous year; and

 • Such remuneration is not liable to be deducted from the income of employer chargeable under this Act.

 xi.
 Salary received by a NR, not being a citizen of India, for services rendered in connection with his employment on a foreign ship if his total stay in India does not exceed 90 days in the previous FY;

 xii.
 In case of sale of units of an Equity Oriented Fund or a Business Trust, being a long-term capital asset, first Rs.1,00,000/- (Note 1) of gains arise on such sale shall be exempted provided that Securities Transaction Tax (STT) has been paid on sale of such units;